Cleanings & Exams

 - Screen for oral cancer

-- Check for signs of periodontal disease
+- Check for symptoms of periodontal disease

 - If necessary, take x-rays using our safe digital radiography